 - Membrane tool

 - Electrolyte solution (250ml)

-- · Fast response membranes
+- Fast response membranes

-- · Replacement O-rings
+- Replacement O-rings

-- · Oxyguard Support Kit and Refurbishment Guide
+- Oxyguard Support Kit and Refurbishment Guide

 Check the state of your DO sensor before deployment.
 Look for any damage to the membrane, cloudiness of the electrode, and buildup on the anode.
-If you find any damage, refurbish and re-calibrate the sensor.
+If you find any damage, refurbish and recalibrate the sensor.
 Refer to Oxyguard Support Kit and Refurbishment Guide, included with the support kit, for instructions on refurbishing your sensor.
-See Ruskin User Guide: Compact Instruments for user calibration instructions.
+See Ruskin User Guide: Compact Instruments for instructions on calibration.